 What is passive occupancy?

 A study by CBRE found that 50% of space use is passively occupied.
 That’s substantial.
 To put that into perspective, that means if your sensors are telling you that 100 of your 500 desks are being used right now, it’s likely missing another 100 passively occupied desks.
 In other words, 200 of your desks are actually in use at that moment.

-How does that kind of inaccuracy impact your utilization metrics?
-It’s the difference between 20% utilization and 40% utilization.
+How does that kind of inaccuracy impact your metrics?
+It’s the difference between 20% and 40% usage.
 That’s a very different picture.

 Workplace leaders need more than the ability to count people.
 Today, enterprises need the ability to understand spaces, how people are using them, and the nuance and context of that use in order to glean a full, insightful understanding.